smartdevcode/entrust/README.md

 class Permission extends EntrustPermission
 {

 }
 ```

-The `Permission` model has the same three attributes as the `Role`:
+The `Permission` model has the same three attributes as the `Role`: `name`, `display_name`, and `description`.
+These
+three fields have the same general purpose as for your Roles, but instead applied to the Permission model.
-- `name`: the name of the Permission, the unique key used to represent the Permission in your application.
-For example: "create-post", "edit-user", "post-payment", "mailing-list-subscribe".
+`name` is the unique name of the Permission.
+For example: "create-post", "edit-user", "post-payment",
-- `display_name`: the viewer friendly version of the permission string.
-For example "Create Posts", "Edit Users", "Post Payments", "Subscribe to mailing list".
+"mailing-list-subscribe". `display_name` is a viewer friendly version of the permission string.
+For example "Create
-- `description` Description can be a more detailed explanation for the Permission.
-In general, it may be helpful to think of the attributes in the form of a sentence: "The permission `display_name` allows a user to `description`."
+Posts", "Edit Users", "Post Payments", "Subscribe to mailing list".
+Description can be a more detailed explanation for
+the Permission.
+In general, it may be helpful to think of the attributes in the form of a sentence: "The permission

-These three fields have the same general purpose as for your Roles, but instead applied to the Permission model.

-#### User
+`display_name` allows a user to `description`."

 Next, use the `HasRole` trait in your existing `User` model.
 For example: